Scissor Lift Training – [Complete Safety Certification Video Kit]

-1) A Leader's Guide that the instructor can use to help facilitate the training and provide additional verbal support to the video.
-It also includes a sample outline for the training session including an agenda
+The person giving the training can use the Guide to help facilitate the training and provide additional verbal support to the video.
+It also includes a sample outline for the training session along with the highlights of the course.

-3) Answer key to the quiz
+3) Answer Key to the Quiz

-4) An attendance sheet to keep track of who was trained, when the training occurred, who was the instructor, etc. This allows you to keep a record of your training session.
+Allows you to keep track of who was trained, when the training occurred, who was the instructor, etc. Excellent documentation to prove your training requirements are in order.